-App core class.
-Let's focus on this fundamental component and on the convenient application modules.
+App core class: let's focus on this foundamental component and on the convenient

-As you learned from the Getting Started chapter, your application is defined using weppy's
+As you learned from the Getting started chapter, your application is defined using the

 from weppy import App app = App(__name__)

-Let's see the full parameters list in detail:
+let's see then the full parameters list in detail:

 |template_folder||allows you to set a different folder for your application's templates (by default weppy uses the templates folder|